-Mosher-Ashley & and Lemay (2001) pointed out that one matter residents with shared rooms wished to change was to change private rooms.
-Terakawa (2004) conduct the studiedy on residents of the organization-who had shifted from shared room-to private rooms.
-Their Regults showed that residents who formally formerly disliked private rooms began to prefer themlike private room after eight months-later.
-This result-showsed that the style-kind of room wining the satisfaction of residents are satisfied with maybe come from-depends on their individual experience.
-This also evidence-showsed that residents ultimately preferred private rooms-or wished they occupy private room.
+studiedy on residents of the organization who had shifted from shared room to private rooms.

+Their Rresults showed that residents who formally formerly disliked private rooms began to prefer themlike private room after eight months later.
+This result showsed that the style kind of room wining the satisfaction of residents are satisfied with maybe come from depends on their individual experience and.
+This evidence showed that residents ultimately preferred private rooms or wished they occupy private room.
 Moreover, residents preferred private room maybe make decision by referring to his former experience.

 Westin, A.F.
-(1967) mentioned proposed that for most people, privacy impliesmeant four key points-to-person;- (1) First, communication, which implies Pprotection of and secrecy with regard to personal over information relevant to privacy or personal privacy; (2) second, self-control, which is we can the ability to decide one's our feelings by our selection independently, if we fail to select;-in the absence of which a person experiences a there would be sense of powerlessness helplessness; (3).
-Third, the free expression of personality, to decide matters relevant to one concerning relevant privacy or personal privacy; and (4) fourth, the freedom to make-openly express one's individual-feelings and individual feeling would be expressed in the private-privacy of one's room;.
-Thus, if privacy was recognized as an important aspect of living, it would help nurture recognizing selfhood would be of great help to individual ism feelingand independence among the elderly.
+(1967) mentioned proposed that, for most people, privacy impliesmeant four key points to person.
+The Ffirst is; communication, which implies Pprotection of and secrecy with regard to personal over information relevant to privacy or personal privacy; The second is; self-control, which is we can the ability to decide one's our feelings by our selection independently, if we fail to select; in the absence of which a person experiences a there would be sense of powerlessnesshelplessness.
+The Tthird is; the free expression of personality, to decide matters relevant to one concerning relevant privacy or personal privacy; The fourth; is the freedom to make openly express one's individual feelings and individual feeling would be expressed in the private privacy of one's room; Thus, if privacy was recognized as an important aspect of living, it would help nurture recognizing selfhood would be of great help to individualism feeling and independence among the elderly.

-Sorting out literatures according to this theory, there was bad situation to Another finding supporting privacy is the existence of negative communication between residents of shared sharing bedrooms and their roommates.
-Inoue et al. (1997) pointed out that Ccompared with
+Sorting out literatures according to this theory, there was bad situation to Another fact supporting privacy is the existence of negative communication between residents of shared sharing bedrooms and their roommates.
+Inoue et al. (1997) pointed out that as Ccompared with the residents of private rooms, they pointed out that residents those living in multiple-occupancy rooms would obviously refused to be in contact with others while doing the acts of sleeping or doing something personal and quiet action (Inoue et al. 1997).
+Morgan et al. and Stewart (1999) pointed out that two-person rooms provided lesser fewer